RUGSoftEng/2017-Web-Service-Author-Analysis/frontend/README.md

 ## Installing dependencies

-Assuming a recent version of `npm` (the same tool you use for the backend dependencies).
+Assuming a recent version of `npm` (the same tool used for the backend dependencies).

 ```sh
 npm install -g elm # the elm compiler.
 You can also download an installer from https://guide.elm-lang.org/install.html